dennislee22/dennislee22.github.io/docs/cdw/snappy.md

 | Parquet      | Parquet| 32     |0.36               | 0.35              |1.76           |0.37           |
 | CSV          | Parquet| N.A.   |3.12               | 1.75              |4.69           |4.1            |

+- The following table shows the speed result in terms of seconds for each SQL query and its associated file format with SNAPPY compression.

 ## Conclusion

 - Parquet stands out in terms of speed of running interactive SQL query.
 As it is a pioneer file format for Impala, running SQL query in Impala produces quicker result compared to running the same query in Hive engine.